fernerised26/DigImgProcess/README.md

 # DigImgProcess
 This Java project was used to process digital microscopy images that had been manually annotated.
+The research paper this functionality was developed for can be found here: <https://pubs.acs.org/doi/10.1021/acsabm.2c00827>

 The annotated images assumed specific preparation methodology for compatibility:
 - Raw microscopy images are in grayscale